k2view-academy/K2View-Academy/articles/TDM/tdm_gui/10_environment_roles_tab.md

 #### Max Number of Reserved Entities on Env

 This field presents the maximum number of entities that the user can [reserve on the environment](/articles/TDM/tdm_architecture/08_entity_reservation.md).
 Starting from TDM V8.1, it is possible to add a **Reserve only permission** to the user, i.e., the number of entities in the Write or Read permissions is zero, but the Max Number of Reserved Entities on Env is greater than zero.
-This permission set allows the user to reserve entities on the environment although they are not permitted to read or write on the environment.
+When populated, the assigned users can reserve entities up to this number on the environment, regardless of whether they have read and/or write accesses.